janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 - Allow simplifying the response into text-only (reduce from reasoning, error messages, tool data, etc etc)
 - Build a CLI that has the frontmatter
 - A tool to search MCPs and continue the chat with different MCPs

+# Skill router

+This may not need to be something fully chained to the chat completions endpoint, but definitely a great thing to offer as well.
+A company should be able to list all their tools centrally so all employees can use all tools every prompt.
+A pre-selector prompt can do this.

+Questions:

+- How do we create a platform in which it's easy for companies to assign which users are their employees?
+  - X: See X company and who got added (expensive, not everyone has it)
+  - Email: see if people use company email (e.g. `@parallel.ai`)
+  - Slack: everyone who's in Slack arguably is inside of the org.
+- Do we need to let users be approved/invited into an org, or can the skill routing configuration be made public?
+May be more POC to be public.
+Also has benefits.

+TODO:

+- Create a super simple template for parallel

 ## Stateful chat completions with callbacks